 Let go of—hey, what the fuck is this?
 What are you doing here?

 (He is forced into a seat.
 Again, he can’t move or speak.
 THE BEAUTIFUL ONE and THE INCOMPETENT ONE walk in.
 They, too, are whisked into seats.
 Along with THE TRUE BELIEVER, they listen deeply to the music.
 The OUTCASTS step back to watch.
 Then, they begin to sing.
 The mood changes.
 Unwillingly, the POLITICIANS enter a game of musical chairs.
 With each round, the fighting for chairs feels more violent and more sexual, and as each POLITICIAN is eliminated, he sits on the floor, to the side, and watches lewdly.
 First THE INCOMPETENT ONE is eliminated, then THE TRUE BELIEVER, and finally, THE POWERFUL ONE.
 The game ends.
-THE BEAUTIFUL ONE has won.)
+THE BEAUTIFUL ONE has won.
+When THE POWERFUL ONE surrenders, it is a briefly poignant passing-the-torch moment.
+Then it’s over.)

 THE BEAUTIFUL ONE